awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    The host name is the DNS name from the Amazon RDS DB instance endpoint, for example `myinstance.123456789012.us-east-1.rds.amazonaws.com`\.
 You can find the endpoint value in the instance details in the Amazon RDS Management Console\.

 1. Using the client of your choice, connect to the source instance and create a user to be used for replication\.
 This account is used solely for replication and must be restricted to your domain to improve security\.
-The following is an example:
+The following is an example\.

    ```
    CREATE USER 'repl_user'@'mydomain.com' IDENTIFIED BY '<password>';
    ```

 1. For the source instance, grant `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges to your replication user\.
-For example, to grant the `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges on all databases for the '`repl_user`' user for your domain, issue the following command:
+For example, to grant the `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges on all databases for the '`repl_user`' user for your domain, issue the following command\.

    ```
    GRANT REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'repl_user'@'mydomain.com' IDENTIFIED BY '<password>';
    ```

-1. If you used SQL format to create your backup file and the external instance is not MariaDB 10\.0\.2 or greater, look at the contents of that file:
+1. If you used SQL format to create your backup file and the external instance is not MariaDB 10\.0\.2 or greater, look at the contents of that file\.

    ```
    cat backup.sql